 The text given here is ‘as typed’.
 Since Eloise Butler’s day, some of the scientific name classifications have changed but the old names are still searchable.
 Where there is a significant spelling difference that would prevent identification I have added within brackets [ ] either a correction, missing letter, etc. In several places in the original there are pencil notations that are indecipherable.
 Those plants that are still extant in the Garden, or until recently extant, have a link to a plant identification sheet, with photos.
 PDF copy of original typed paper.

 Following the Butler text is a plan map of the Wild Botanic Garden in 1912 with features named by Eloise Butler annotated.
-There is also a set of editor's notes about the pool and its location.
-Linked to that is a detailed reference article that provides backup for comments made here.
+A set of editor's notes about the pool and its location is linked to a detailed reference article that provides additional information on the location of the pool and when and why it was abandoned.
 Some additional texts of Eloise Butler that were found in separate articles but associated with the Mallard Pool text is then appended to the bottom of the page.

 Ever since the Native Plant Preserve [Eloise's word] was started I have wished to have a pool constructed where two small streams converge in an open meadow, the only pool in the Preserve being too shady for aquatics.
 The hard times gave this joy to me, for a jobless expert did the work for a sum that could be afforded by the Park Commissioners.
 The pool is about 35 feet long, several feet narrower, and of irregular outline.
 Indeed, the contour is beautiful.
 The excavation was made in a dense growth of cat-tails.
 While digging, the workman saw a mallard duck wending its way through the meadow with a train of four little ones.
 Hence the name of the pool, as this duck had never been listed before in the Garden.